-• Although simulation activities are part of the methods considered in the university's pedagogical model, we do not have evidence that are included in the programme.
+- Although simulation activities are part of the methods considered in the university's pedagogical model, we do not have evidence that they will be included in the programme. - Some caution must be exercised as to the recording of sessions, as in some sessions there will be discussions about sensitive issues.